-- GVWR (Gross Vehicle Weight Rating): Curb weight plus the combined weight of passengers and cargo.
-This is the maximum weight of vehicle, passengers and cargo for which the vehicle is rated. - (2) Original tire size: The size of the tires originally installed on the vehicle at the factory. - 3 Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
+- 1 GVWR (Gross Vehicle Weight Rating): Curb weight plus the combined weight of passengers and cargo.
+This is the maximum weight of vehicle, passengers and cargo for which the vehicle is rated. - Original tire size: The size of the tires originally installed on the vehicle at the factory. - 3 Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
 Tires are considered COLD after the vehicle has been parked for 3 or more hours, or driven less than 1 mile (1.6 km) at moderate speeds.
-The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear and vehicle handling characteristics based on the vehicles GVWR.
+The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear, vehicle handling, driveability, tire noise, etc., up to the vehicles GVWR.